 The advertising support eventually came at the end of month 3.
 We also added new products to the range.
 By month 6, we were at 80% of our initial forecast.
 Awareness levels started to rise.
 Store visits increased rapidly.

 The shape of the sales chart was similar to the shape of the product life cycle.
 Lower at the start.
-But with a definite tipping point where rapid growth took off.
+But with a definite tipping point when rapid growth took off.

 Sales more or less doubled month on month for the rest of the year to take us past the original forecast.
 With 12 months of data, our Year 2 e-Commerce forecast was much more accurate.